 In Chile after 1973, a new conception of economic management was implemented by Pinochet’s Military Junta.
 It was the first opportunity to introduce new extreme – liberals ideas which as we know, were taken from Milton Freeman’s monetarism conceptions, which were totally opposite to the Chilean economic evolution since 1925 onwards.
 More than 2000 State’s enterprises were privatised, with the fatal consequences, effecting the democratic institutional system, the public education and public health were diminished in favour of the foreign investments in these human activities.

-Even today the so-called Neo-liberal economy, is the main obstacle to introduce democratic reforms in the public education, health and social services.
-The reason is that the Chilean society is dominated by the principles of a free market economy, which is under control of an small group of privilege financiers, connected to the foreign investments.
+Even today the so-called Neo-liberal economy, is the main obstacle to introduce democratic reforms in the public education, health, and social services.
+The reason is that the Chilean society is dominated by the principles of a free market economy, which is under control of a small group of privilege financiers, connected to the foreign investments.
 The role of the State is quasi-nule in an small economy, where it is necessary to diversify the economy and to give more participation to the citizens, introducing reforms in the present electoral system.
-Moreover, it is imperious to end with present Constitution, which was an invention by an small group of Pinochet advisers.
+Moreover, it is imperious to end with present Constitution, which was an invention by a small group of Pinochet advisers.
 Chile to defeat the Neo-Liberalism, should introduce a new Culture and conceptions of Liberties and Social Equality.

 The political argument of the parties of the right, is that the Binomial system, has been able to maintain stability in the Chilean society, in other words, political and economic prosperity.
 Is it false or true?
 The reality is that the Chilean society is struggling to survive, with millions of people with permanent social constraints, i.e. lower salaries, an invisible inflation, the cost of living is one of the most expensive in Latin America, the minimum salaries is approximately less than $USA 150 monthly, the public transport cost is two or more times higher than in Argentina, Venezuela or Peru.
 If we agreed that practically the public education is inexistent and that a quality education is only available for people who can afford it, we can imagine that the Chilean people is in a tremendous challenge to survive, to finance education for their children, to pay for the high interest for loans and credits in the retails and super-markets.
 At the same time, the Chilean middle class is practically in ruin, accumulating debts to pay the bank’s loan, which are credited by the government tax money.
 The circulation of the fiscal money is controlled by the private banking, for the Central Bank is a passive agency, unable to control the real circulation or accumulation of capitals in the private sector.
 Many corporations, with interests in commerce, industries, mining and finance, constitute a group of none more than ten families, with financial interests in the private Health and in the education systems.
 At the same time, the Chilean economy, in the last decades, has been reflecting the up and down of the global economy.
 The Chilean economy is connected via export of the Copper to the Asian and the emerging economies, this phenomenon has been a positive element, contributing to engross high revenues to the fiscal via royalty and taxes from the multinational corporations operating in the country in the mining sector.
-Conversely, this revenues, is practically absorbed by the private sector and by the governments investments in infra-estructure projects and in subsidies to the agriculture’s export to Europe or Far East.
+Conversely, this revenue is practically absorbed by the private sector and by the governments investments in infrastructure projects and in subsidies to the agriculture’s export to Europe or Far East.
 The paradox, is that the governments are reticent to recognise the necessity to change the course of the distribution of the income accumulation, given, preference to finance the social problems of the country. i.e. creating a massive habitat plans, reforming the Health and Education systems, to upgrade the salaries of the public employee, and creating a better professional salary for educators in primary, secondary and State Universities, etc. The continuing social protests in Santiago, Valparaiso, Concepcion and in the rest of the country, are real symptoms of a complex social reality.
 The mobilisation of masses of workers, white collars, students and common people, is a tangential proof that the economic and social experiment initiated by the Chicago Boys in the 1980’s and continue today, has become an unacceptable for the Chilean population, especially for the Chilean common people.

 After 23 years of political complexities and fruitless efforts to re-modeled the economic and social system, created during the Pinochet regimen, the political parties distanced from the rigid economic model created in 1980’s.
 Today the Democratic Alliance and the Centre Left Coalition, have initiated a process of political revision of the past decades, in which, the people was just spectator, excluded from the decisions and from any civic entities.
 In this respect, we can ask a few preliminary questions: Will the political parties be capable to visualise a future in which, the social organisations will play an active role and extending the Constitutional liberties and human rights to guarantee a democratic connivence with the aboriginals and others minorities?
 Will the Chilean society be in the next decade more progressive, tolerant and conscious that it is imperative to introduce legislatives changes to end with the tax-benefits for the rich ?
 The economic prosperity is today a privilege for a group of plutocrats and financiers, obviously, this unequal statuo-quo will need to be reformed, to create social and economic benefits to the less income people, to the middle and labour classes with the aim to provide more qualified manpower, better professionals, and opportunities for all Chileans without differences of economic and social status.
-The future challenge for Chile as a development country is to create a modern and open society, maybe the first in Latin America, capable to harmonise the individual interests with a collective’s conscious, to create a Nation with social, economic and political responsibilities to protect equally all its members.
+The future challenge for Chile as a development country is to create a modern and open society, maybe the first in Latin America, capable to harmonise the individual interests with a collective’s conscious, to create a Nation with social, economic, and political responsibilities to protect equally all its members.
 In other words, the challenge is to re-build a democratic society in Chile.
 This is a political duty with intellectual responsibility for the political parties, proclaiming a Social Contract, between the political rulers and the Nation’s people, to avoid a conflict which could be again another inauspicious human catastrophe for the history of the country.

-Part 15: The Chilean Elections, 2014.
+Part 12: The Chilean Elections, 2014

 The Chilean people soon will vote for the sixth Presidential election (mid November 2014), for the first time in 23 years, television, press and electronic-digital communications are discussing political and human problems of the Chilean society.
 An exiting process of criticism to the Chilean monetarism.
-The present and past administrations has become a daily polemic between the six candidates representing opinions from the right, centre-left and non parties- groups.
-Undoubtedly, it is an interesting and curious electoral phenomena which is an indicator that politics again is becoming part of the daily life of the common people.
+The present and past administrations have become a daily polemic between the six candidates representing opinions from the right, centre-left and non parties- groups.
+Undoubtedly, it is an interesting and curious electoral phenomenon which is an indicator that politics again is becoming part of the daily life of the common people.
 The imposition of the neon-liberal system to the Chilean society four decades ago relegates to the un-consiousness, the fundamental rights of the normal citizens, creating an enormous abysm between rich and poor sectors of the population.
 The present electoral campaign will end in an elected government, who, whatever colours, will be facing a new political reality, which will be more demanding for a participative democracy.